frdwhite24/frewpy/.gitlab/issue_templates/Bug.md

 ## Steps to reproduce

-(How one can reproduce the issue - this is very important)
+(How one can reproduce the issue and what frewpy version to use to do this - this is very important)

 ## What is the current bug behavior?